Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 Let $a$ be the helioprojective angular distance from the instrument boresight.
 In linear `HPC`, the radial coordinate is proportional to $a$.
 In `TAN`, the radial coordinate on the projection plane is proportional to $\tan(a)$.
-The small-angle approximation is therefore:

-- $\tan(a) \approx a$

-and the corresponding continuous discrepancy is:
+The corresponding continuous discrepancy is therefore:

 - $\Delta(a) = \tan(a) - a$